Ivi logo mobile

 4) Can I drive a Show or Display car?

 A - A vehicle eligible for Show or Display may receive NHTSA approval to be driven on the highway.
 The odometer must not register more than 2,500 miles in a 12-month period.
-NHTSA approval of limited on-road use is to allow the vehicle to be driven to and from nearby displays of similar automobiles.
-Another reason permission is granted is to maintain the vehicle's engine, braking, lighting, and other dynamic systems in good working order.
+NHTSA approval of limited on-road use is to allow the vehicle to be driven to and from nearby displays of similar automobiles and to maintain the vehicle's engine, braking, lighting, and other dynamic systems in good working order.
 The vehicle is still required to meet EPA requirements.
-If the original engine in the vehicle will be replaced with a non-original engine to meet EPA requirements, it must be identified in your application since it may impact on the technological or historical significance of the vehicle.

-A - Once vehicles are 25 years old, they are no longer bound to the insurance, and mileage requirements of Show or Display.
-A Show or Display car is FMVSS exempt, however must meet EPA requirements.
-At 21 years old, and in original configuration, a vehicle is EPA exempt.
+A - Once vehicles are 25 years old, they are no longer bound to the insurance and mileage requirements of Show or Display.
+At 25 years old, they can be imported under the 25-Year Rule and become FMVSS exempt for import.
+A Show or Display car is an FMVSS exemption but must still meet EPA requirements; at 21 years old, and in original configuration, a vehicle is EPA exempt.
+After 25 years, the Show or Display mileage limit does not apply — you no longer need the S&D exemption to import that car.